ariard/lightning-rfc/12-offer-encoding.md

 BIP-32 derivation path); a valid system might be for a node to maintain a base payer key, and encode a 128-bit tweak here.
 The payer_key would be derived by tweaking the base key with SHA256(payer_base_pubkey || tweak).

+Users can give a tip (or obscure the amount sent) by specifying an `amount` in their invoice request, even though the offer specifies an `amount`.
+Obviously this will only be accepted by the recipient if the invoice request amount exceeds the amount it's expecting (i.e. its `amount` after any currency conversion, multiplied by `quantity` if any).
+Note that for recurring invoices with `proportional_amount` set, the `amount` in the invoice request will be scaled by the time in the period; the sender should not attempt to scale it.

 # Invoices